Unexplainable or Not with Wyatt Cenac

 The pressure.

-No, you're starting to feel it.
+Now you're starting to feel that.
+It's real.

-It's real, you're real confident until the spotlight's on you.
+You're real confident until the spotlight's on you.

 You're going with pimples.
+We're going pimples here.

 All right.

+Let's hear the answer.
 There was what was referred to as a missing sink, a large sink of CO2 in the north that nobody could find.

 I love you.